What Is the Consumer Data Right?

 Requires digital literacy to fully benefit

 PRD covers virtually every financial product available to Australian consumers.
-This includes traditional products like savings accounts and home loans, but also specialized offerings like foreign currency accounts, business credit facilities, and investment products.
+This includes traditional products such as savings accounts and home loans, as well as specialized offerings like foreign currency accounts, business credit facilities, and investment products.

-How these data types work together: The Magic Happens
+How do these CDR data types work together?

-Consider Maria, a recent graduate with irregular income from freelance work.
-Traditional product comparison tools might recommend high-interest savings accounts, but when a CDR-enabled app analyzes her actual transaction patterns, it discovers she frequently dips below minimum balances.
-Instead, it recommends a fee-free account with no minimum balance requirements – saving her hundreds in penalty fees.
+Take Maria, a recent graduate who earns money from freelance work.
+Usual comparison tools might suggest high-interest savings accounts, but a CDR-enabled app sees that she often goes below the minimum balance.
+It then suggests a fee-free account with no minimum balance, saving her money on penalty fees.

 David runs a small café and struggles with seasonal cash flow.
 By analysing his transaction data alongside PRD information about business loan products, a CDR-enabled service can predict when he'll need additional funding and pre-approve him for a line of credit at competitive rates, available exactly when he needs it.